robcanning/oscilla/docs/cue_repeat.md

-# `cue_repeat` — Structured Playback Loops and Jumps
+# `cueRepeat` — Structured Playback Loops and Jumps

-The `cue_repeat(...)` cue type enables controlled repetition of score sections using cue-based jump logic.
+The `cueRepeat(...)` cue type enables controlled repetition of score sections using cue-based jump logic.
 It is designed for da capo, dal segno, and custom repeat behaviors.

 ---